Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ![](/images/qualtrics_manual_image.png)

-*Example of the configuration of a timer in the Qualtrics interface*
+*Configuration of a timer in the Qualtrics interface*

 For even more advanced customization, you may want to add some [JavaScript code](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) to the question.